-This year we are celebrating our twenty-first year of the Talent Development Institute at Northern Vermont University, formerly Johnson State College.
+This year we are celebrating our twenty-second year of the Talent Development Institute at Northern Vermont University, formerly Johnson State College.
 For each of the two weeks, we’ll arrive on Sunday, get settled in, enjoy five days of strands (classes) and fun activities, and finish with a final program and good-bye (for those heading home) on Saturday.
 Overnight campers attending both weeks will have the option of going home the Saturday night between sessions or joining us (see Tuition Form for fee) for the Saturday overnight between sessions.

 More than ever, TDI participants will experience fun, stimulating, and challenging learning opportunities with dynamic faculty and intellectual peers.
 Students entering grades 4–9 will participate in week-long classes, daily exploratory activities, and (for resident campers) evening entertainment and exercise – including use of the college pool.